Rajasthani paneer with green frying chilies (Paneer mircha)

 Cilantro, minced and to garnish

-You can fry the paneer in the first step to a nice golden colour, but I tend to avoid this step to cut down on fried foods.
-In addition, I do not believe that it affects the quality of the dish.
+You can fry the paneer in the first step to a nice golden colour, but I tend to avoid this step to reduce my intake of fried foods.
+In addition, I do not believe it affects the dish's quality.

-Roast the peppers in a single layer in the oven till charred and blistered all over, turning them every 5 minutes till done.
+Roast the peppers in a single layer in the oven till charred and blistered, turning them every 5 minutes until done.
 Remove and cool.
-Remove the skins but leave them whole.
+Remove the skins, but leave them whole.
 Set aside.

-Heat the ghee in a deep wide pot, large enough for all the paneer and peppers to fit comfortably in almost a single layer.
-Add the fenugreek, cumin and fennel seeds and sauté on medium heat for 10 seconds till lightly coloured.
+Heat the ghee in a deep, wide pot large enough for all the paneer and peppers to fit comfortably in almost a single layer.
+Add the fenugreek, cumin, and fennel seeds and sauté on medium heat for 10 seconds until lightly coloured.

-Add the onions and continue to sauté till the onions are golden about 8-10 minutes.
+Add the onions and continue to sauté until the onions are golden about 8-10 minutes.
 Add the garlic and cook for 2 minutes.
 Add the ginger paste and cook for an additional 2 minutes.
 Add the chilli and turmeric powders and cook for 1 minute.
-Add the yoghurt and turn the heat down to medium-low and cook till the yoghurt has cooked off and the oils are released, about 5-7 minutes.
+Add the yoghurt, turn the heat down to medium-low, and cook until the yoghurt has cooked off and the oils are released, about 5-7 minutes.

-Add the tomatoes and salt and continue to cook till the tomatoes are broken down and dry out allowing the oils to pool out again.
-Add the water and cilantro, add the paneer and simmer till the curry thickens.
+Add the tomatoes and salt and continue to cook until the tomatoes are broken down and dry out, allowing the oils to pool again.
+Add the water and cilantro, add the paneer, and simmer till the curry thickens.
 Add the peeled green chillies and submerge them in the curry.
 Simmer for 2 minutes and turn the heat off.

-To serve, heat the curry carefully, it may need a touch of water if it has dried out, so as not to break up the peppers.
-I like to serve the curry in a wide shallow bowl with the peppers interspersing the paneer.
+To serve, heat the curry carefully.
+If it has dried out, it may need a touch of water to prevent the peppers from breaking up.
+I like to serve the curry in a wide, shallow bowl, with the peppers interspersed with the paneer.
 Top with cilantro.